| PleasantonWeekly.com |

 Admitted Early Action?
 Congratulations!
 And Next Steps

-Retired educators and philanthropists Nancy and Gary Harrington, who have contributed extensively to public art in Pleasanton, frequently lead public walks through the downtown area to see and talk about the many art works that have been donated to the community.
-Monday, 6:40 AM

-Holiday Fund banner over Main Street reminds donors campaign ends Jan.
-15

-UC Berkeley fires football coach Sonny Dykes
+UC Berkeley hires new head football coach

 View Local Movie Times